-Meet the Board
+Who are the Board Members?

-The Board Members are volunteers who donate their time and energies to oversee the running of the organisation.
+They donate their time and energy to oversee the running of the organisation.
 They receive no payment for their services; nor do they receive any refund of expenses such as travelling or telephone costs.

-Board Members take on an ambassadorial role where they represent Midway at meetings with the Disability Services Commission and other organisations.
-The Board is driving the development of the strategic plan and will be responsible for the achievement of the strategic objectives of the organisation; while the CEO is responsible for the operational aspects of the plan.
+Board Members take on an ambassadorial role where they represent Midway at meetings with the Disability Services Commission and other organisations and government bodies.
+The Board is driving the development of the strategic plan and will be responsible for the achievement of the strategic objectives of the organisation; while the Chief Executive Officer (CEO) is responsible for the operational aspects of the plan.

-The Board Members Are
+Meet The Board

 Dianne is currently the Deputy Chairperson of Midway Community Care.
 Having worked in the community sector for many years including 16 years as the Manager of Finance and Administration at Midway Community Care, Dianne has a broad understanding of administration and funding issues for non-government agencies.
 Dianne is married with two sons and is passionate in her belief that people with disabilities be able to achieve the highest possible degree of normalised living in mainstream society.